vinifmor/bauh/README.md

 - The configuration file is located at **~/.config/bauh/snap.yml** and it allows the following customizations:
 ```
 install_channel: false  # it allows to select an available channel during the application installation.
 Default: false
+categories_exp: 24  # It defines the expiration time (in HOURS) of the Snaps categories mapping file stored in disc.
+Use 0 so that it is always updated during initialization.
 ```
 - Required dependencies:
     - Any distro: **snapd** ( it must be enabled after its installation.
 Details at https://snapcraft.io/docs/installing-snapd )